jacobforte/Capstone-Project/README.md

 1. Copy all files to the document root.
 The document root location is specified in the apache configs.
 2. Give Apache full permissions to all folders of the project.
 3. Create a new Database through MySQL and a user that is allowed execute permissions.
-4. In the MySQL command line, source all files located in the resources/SQL/TableCreateScripts folder followed by all files in the resources/SQL/StoredProcedures folder
+4. In the MySQL command line, source all files located in the resources/SQL/TableCreateScripts folder followed by all files in the resources/SQL/StoredProcedures folder.
+5. In the file resources/functions/dbconnection.function.php, edit the $dbuser, $dbpass, and $dbconnstring to the username, password, and host location/Database name you created.
-5. (OPTIONAL) If you installed Doxygen, run the following command in the document root file. doxygen DoxygenConfig, this will install the documentation
+6. (OPTIONAL) If you installed Doxygen, run the following command in the document root file. doxygen DoxygenConfig, this will install the documentation

 C.3 Web Scrapers